Art & Design

-Students will be expected to have five GCSEs at grade 9-4, including English Language and Art & Design or a Merit in a relevant vocational Level 2 Diploma (or equivalent) and a minimum of grade 3 in Mathematics.
+Students will be expected to have five GCSEs at grade 9-4, or a Merit in a relevant vocational Level 2 Diploma (or equivalent).
+In addition, students will be expected to have GCSE grade 4 in English Language and preferably Art & Design and a minimum of grade 3 in Mathematics.

-The ethos of the course is based around students developing their understanding of theory and practice and their relationship to one another, developing their intellectual and imaginative powers and their capacity to understand, and communicate and make critical judgments about every aspect of art & design.
+The ethos of the course is based around students developing their understanding of theory and practice and their relationship to one another.
+Developing your intellectual and imaginative powers, your capacity to understand and communicate and make critical judgments about every aspect of art & design.

 Enrichment and Work Experience

-There is the opportunity for some students to do a substantive placement of 350 hours or 50 days of work experience and (where applicable), all other students will complete a minimum of one week work placement during the summer term.
-Throughout the academic year there will be several day trips to galleries, artist studios and city visits to gather and practise your observation recording techniques.
-Some will be enriching, but for those that are compulsory, travel costs will be met by the College.
+There is the opportunity for some students to do a substantive placement of 350 hours or 50 days’ work experience and (where applicable), all other students will complete a minimum of one week work placement during the summer term.
+Throughout the academic year there will be several day trips to galleries, artist studios and city visits to gather and practise your observational recording techniques.
+Some will be enriching, but for those that are compulsory, travel costs will be met by The Sixth Form.
 Workshops take place each Wednesday afternoon and they cover all areas of art & design to further develop your creative making skills and broaden your knowledge of art & design.

 To support your studies, you will be required to purchase relevant materials as outlined below:

-Kit: £22.50 includes an A3 portfolio, 4 x A4 sketchbooks, masking tape, fine liner, biro, set of drawing pencils, set of paint brushes, 1 set of Anilinky paints.
+Kit: £22.50 includes an A3 portfolio, 4 x A4 sketchbooks, masking tape, fine liner, biro, a set of drawing pencils, a set of paint brushes and one set of Anilinky paints.

 Future Career Opportunities

-This course is equivalent to three A Levels, qualifying entry onto a relevant degree course.
-Student’s portfolios are fuller and more well-rounded than a student who chooses to study one or two art & design subjects.
+The course is equivalent to three A Levels, qualifying entry onto a relevant degree course.
+We have an excellent level of progression to higher education.
+Students’ portfolios are more well-rounded and fuller than those of a student who chooses to study one or two art & design subjects at A Level.
 The course is most suitable for those students who know their future lies within art & design.